 Explore a Spanish Island and Year-Round Cycling Oasis

-For those who truly long to go off the beaten path, discover with us this brand new itinerary featuring one of the most sought-after places in Europe by cyclists who love to ride all year round.
+For those who truly long to go off the beaten path, discover the most sought-after places in Europe by cyclists who love to ride all year round.
 It’s a favorite escape and training ground for the Ciclismo guide team, who have been coming here year after year to ride, relax, reconnect, and savor the lush and dramatic landscapes of Gran Canaria.

 Gran Canaria is located in the Canary Island archipelago in the Atlantic, just off the northwest coast of Africa.
 The capital of the Spanish island chain, Las Palmas de Gran Canaria, is located here and was founded in 1478.
 It was visited by Christopher Columbus on his way to the Americas.
 It is an island of volcanic origin, formed around 14 million years ago and offers an array of microclimates, vast beaches and sand dunes contrasting with ravines and volcanoes.

 Part of Gran Canaria is a UNESCO World Heritage site and is a perfect place for cyclists due to its excellent road network, temperate climate and environment that make for perfect riding conditions.
 Since the cycling season runs nearly all year long, Gran Canaria is a superb winter getaway which offers a diverse landscape with soaring views of the sea, lush forests, deserts, canyons and volcanic mountains.

 We know Gran Canaria, and we want you to discover it too.

 - Enjoy a classic destination for European cyclists on an island famous for its warm climate all year round